faverogian/simpleDiffusion/README.md

 The `simpleDiffusion` class is equipped with HuggingFace's [Accelerator](https://huggingface.co/docs/accelerate/en/index) wrapper for distributed training.
 Multi-GPU training is easily done via:
 `accelerate launch --multi-gpu train.py`

+### Sample Results
+A pre-trained model and results can be seen at the HuggingFace [model card](https://huggingface.co/faverogian/Smithsonian128UNet) for this project.

 ### Citations

     @inproceedings{Hoogeboom2023simpleDE,